 The chart above displays the performance of the Condor Options newsletter Iron Condor strategy since inception.
 For comparison, we also show the performance of the S&P 500.
 The tables below show monthly returns and some key performance metrics since inception.
-We discuss the newsletter performance and update the trade list on a quarterly basis.

 Prices listed above are those received and confirmed by the participating auto-trading brokers.
 Trade results account for slippage, but not for broker commissions, exchange fees, or interest on cash.